magento/devdocs/src/cloud/project/new-relic.md

   - Services
 ---

-{{ site.data.var.ece }} subscriptions include access to New Relic services to help manage, monitor, and troubleshoot your applications and infrastructure by collecting, viewing, and analyzing data from your {{ site.data.var.ece }} project.
+{{ site.data.var.ece }} accounts include access to New Relic services to help manage, monitor, and troubleshoot your applications and infrastructure by collecting, viewing, and analyzing data from your {{ site.data.var.ece }} project.

 -  [New Relic APM](#new-relic-apm) (Pro and Starter)
 -  [New Relic Infrastructure](#new-relic-infrastructure) (Pro, Production environment only)